bodulic/CATS-rb/README.md

 `-M`: Alignment proportion threshold for structural inconsistency detection, default: 0.9

-`-C`: Maximum proportion of allowed transcript segment overlap for identification of segments mapping to different genomic regions, default: 0.3
+`-C`: Maximum proportion of allowed transcript segment overlap for identification of segments mapping to disjunct genomic regions, default: 0.3

-A transcript is classified as structurally inconsistent if its alignment proportion falls below the threshold `M` or if it contains regions that map to distinct genomic loci.
+A transcript is classified as structurally inconsistent if its alignment proportion falls below the threshold `M` or if it contains regions that map to disjunct genomic loci.
 The latter is assessed by identifying transcript regions overlapping by less than `C` and mapping either to different scaffolds, to opposite strands, or beyond the intron length threshold.

 `-l`: Minimum exon set length for completeness analysis (in bp), default: 0